This Is The Wine The Cast of Love Is Blind Drank During Filming

 Episode 6's drinking sesh was kicked off by a round of shots.
 Then there was Bud Lite, IPA's (and an awkward exchange between Jessica and Barnett about IPA's).
 A bar in every pod facilitated those earth-shatteringly-deep conversations that eventually led to "I do's."
 In Mexico, having a fruity cocktail at the ready helped Diamond express her anger.
 And lest we forget, the time Jessica shared a drink with her dog, while having a very serious conversation with her fiancé, Mark.
 Unfortunately, this wasn't what the drag bar was serving when Jessica and Amber had their tender heart-to-heart.

-A bottle of the Love Is Blind drink of choice costs about $12 and if you pair it with the golden chalices we've seen these last few episodes, you're in for fun reunion.
+A bottle of the Love Is Blind drink of choice costs about $25 CAD and if you pair it with the golden chalices we've seen these last few episodes, you're in for fun reunion.

 Advertisement